 You should have a patient and reassuring demeanour, as being able to inspire trust from your patients is essential to success.
 Aptitude for numbers and financials is important, as billing will always be an integral part of a dentist’s work.
 Should you wish to set up your own practice one day, then you would need to understand all areas of starting a business.

-What are Dentistry course requirements?
+What are the Dentistry course requirements to study in South Africa?

 Despite it being an in-demand career, dentistry is challenging to get into and will require a lot of preparation and studying from an early age.